Autism News Network

-J.).
-The problem, it argues, is that we generally assume that
+(Posner, J.).
+The problem, it argues, is that we generally assume

-This is no doubt logical, yet the Supreme Court has held that ERISA
+interest.
+Id.
+This is no doubt logical, yet the Supreme Court has

-Moreover, were we to apply contract law, we would review plans de
+at 110–11.
+Moreover, were we to apply contract law, we would review

-from the start, for there is no analog to fiduciary discretion in
+plans de novo from the start, for there is no analog to fiduciary

-common law of contracts.
-But we are not, and our position, in strict
+discretion in the common law of contracts.
+But we are not, and our

 2008 starts with more confusion between the circuits